home-assistant/home-assistant.io/source/hassio/installation.markdown

 footer: true
 ---

-The following will take you through the steps required to install Hass.io.
+The following will take you through the steps required to install HassOS.

 1. Download the appropriate install option: